pedro-curto/Resumos-ESof/resumos.md

 ### Repository
 All data in a system is managed in a central repository, accessible to all system components.
 They don't interact directly, only through the repository.

+Usage:
+- System in which large volumes of information are generated that has to be stored for a long time
+- In data-driven systems where data inclusion in the repository triggers an action or tool

 Advantages:
 - Components can be independent